meshy/framewirc/README.md

   This means that when we want to send something longer, we have to split it up into smaller chunks.
 This can be done using `utils.chunk_message`.

-- There is no one accepted standard.

-  Unfortunately, there's no ["One True Way"][xkcd-standards] when it comes to IRC.
-Many networks and servers seem to have their own way of doing things that are not entirely compatible with the others.
-There's nothing wrong with this, exactly, but it does mean that until this library is a little more mature, it might not correctly deal with all these eccentricities.
-If you find an issue that is not correctly dealt with, please [log an issue on github][github-issues].

 ## Modules